 Suggested Read: 12 Things To Do In Kallang For A One Of A Kind Singapore Tour

 Go on a luxurious Singapore holiday and visit Universal Studios, Singapore Flyer, Gardens by the Bay, Marina Life Park, and Marina Bay Sands.
 Packages Inclusive of airport transfer, 4-star hotel stay, breakfast, visa, sightseeing, & more at unbelievably affordable rates!

 This is another rare species of bat, found only in Pulau Ubin region and Singapore.
 The dilapidated structures of Pulau Ubin are home to several colonies of this bat species.
 The primary food of these bats are insects and unlike the name suggests, they don’t feed on blood!

 3. Oriental Small Clawed Otter

-This is the smallest otter species in the world, measuring only about 70 – 100 cm. these otters feed on molluscs and crabs and unlike general otter species, they spend their time mostly on land.
+This is the smallest otter species in the world, measuring only about 70 – 100 cm. these otters feed on mollusks and crabs and unlike general otter species, they spend their time mostly on land.
 These are nocturnal creatures and very hard to spot.
-Over the past years there have only been 9 sightings of these otter species in the Pulau Ubin region.
+Over the past years, there have only been 9 sightings of these otter species in the Pulau Ubin region.

 4. Dwarf Crow